 First things first: It's key to watch how you shave, rather than take your razor to your body willy-nilly.
 "If you shave in many different directions, you increase the chances of razor bumps, irritation, and even ingrown hairs because of the angle the hair was shaved off," says Dr. Engelman.
 "It's best to shave in the direction of which your hair grows or against it."
 That means down the leg rather than up it, BTW.

-After getting a freshly exfoliated surface, make sure your body is hydrated.
-“Moisturized skin will be more pliable and hair will grow out easily,” says Dr. Engelman.
-“I believe it’s important to soak and grease—AKA use an in-shower oil and immediately follow with lotion.”
+After getting a freshly exfoliated surface, make sure your body is hydrated by applying a quality lotion.
+"Moisturized skin will be more pliable and hair will grow out easily," says Dr. Engelman.
+"I believe it's important to soak and grease—AKA use an in-shower oil and immediately follow with lotion."
 Applying a moisturizer to wet skin allows the product to lock in that moisture by trapping some of the water on your skin.
-“The glycerin in lotion helps to bind water molecules, which not only gives a supple feeling but softens the skin barrier,” she says.
+"The glycerin in lotion helps to bind water molecules, which not only gives a supple feeling but softens the skin barrier," she says.

-For the actual act of shaving itself, look for a proper razor—you know, not that one that’s been sitting in your shower for four months.
-“Use a sharp, multi-bladed razor,” notes Dr. Patel, who also advises to use shaving products.
-“Use shaving products but avoid ingredients that are edible—if you can eat it, so can bacteria and fungus, which increases the chance of getting bumps,” she says.
+For the actual act of shaving itself, look for a good razor—you know, not that one that's been sitting in your shower for four months.
+"Use a sharp, multi-bladed razor," notes Dr. Patel, who also advises using shaving products like shaving lotion.
+"Use shaving products but avoid ingredients that are edible—if you can eat it, so can bacteria and fungus, which increases the chance of getting bumps," she says.
 Also avoid straight-up oils, since they can clog your pores and make razor bumps worse.

 Post-shaving, hydration is important.
-“Dry the area well afterwards and make sure to moisturize and soothe the area,” says Dr. Patel.
-“It’s best to use products with aloe or tea tree oil.”
+"Dry the area well afterward and make sure to moisturize and soothe the area," says Dr. Patel.
+"It's best to use products with aloe or tea tree oil."

 Follow all of these key rules and still get bumps?
 You might want to ditch the razors and opt for a wax or depilatory, Dr. Engelman says, and then it's smooth operating from there.